Influenza: Seasonal Flu 2019-2020

 Centers for Disease Control and Prevention (CDC).
-(2017g).
-Contraindications and precautions.
+(2017e).
+Are flu vaccines safe?
 Retrieved from https://www.cdc.gov

 Centers for Disease Control and Prevention (CDC).
 (2016c).
-Types of influenza viruses.
-Retrieved from http://www.cdc.gov
+Rapid influenza diagnostic tests.
+Retrieved from https://www.cdc.gov

 Centers for Disease Control and Prevention (CDC). (n.d.).
 Influenza specimen collection.
 Retrieved from http://www.cdc.gov